Do you want to win a £25 voucher to spend in my store? go to my facebook page to find out more.

 Paul is also available for demonstrations for other woodturners, talks and tuition.

 Woodturning demonstrations can be tailored to suit different subjects and audiences.
 Contact Paul for further details and availability.
-More information on woodturning can be found at Paul’s woodturning for woodturners website.
+More information on woodturning courses and tuition can be found at Paul’s woodturning for woodturners website.

 What is Woodturning?